walkerke/tidycensus/README.md

 install.packages("tidycensus")
 ```

+## In version 0.9.9.8 (currently GitHub-only):

+* tidycensus now includes functionality to download and analyze data from the [American Community Survey Public Use Microdata Series (PUMS) datasets](https://www.census.gov/programs-surveys/acs/data/pums.html).
+[Read through the corresponding documentation to learn how to use these features.](https://walker-data.com/tidycensus/articles/pums-data.html)

 ## In version 0.9.9.2:

 * `geometry = TRUE` now works for all geographies currently available in tidycensus.
-Version 1.0 (the next planned CRAN release) will aim to support every geography available from the API.
 * `get_acs()` can now support the ACS Supplemental Estimates API.